BACKYARD NATURE HOME | MEXICAN PLANTS & ANIMALS | BROWSE NEWSLETTER ARCHIVE

 Noni's flowers and fruits are very similar to Mouse's Pineapple's, but much larger.
 Mouse's Pineapple's fruits also are variously used medicinally, as well as an aphrodisiac, and as a source of yellow, orange, or red dyes.
 Martinez's Las Plantas Medicinales de México says that the plant is useful as a digestive tonic and against the jaundice.

 At one time it was thought that plants from the Yucatán were a distinct species and were given the binomial Morinda yucatanensis.
-However, now Yucatán's plants are considered the same as Morinda royoc, and Morinda royoc is an old Linnaeus name, worthy of being preserved.
+However, now Yucatán's plants have been lumped into the preexisting Morinda royoc.